 The RX Data FIFO has a single port; reading data from this port always causes the top of the RX Data FIFO to be "popped".
-This port is aliased to 16 WORD locations.
+This port is aliased to 8 DWORD (in 32-bit mode) or 16 WORD locations (in 16-bit mode).
 The host may access the top of the RX Data FIFO through any of these locations.